Bertrand-Bichat/Bertrand-Bichat.github.io/README.md

 * Mon blog (WordPress) : https://eveildesconsciences.fr/

 # Mes articles internet

+* Setup of Postmark webhook for Rails 5.2 app to know if an email has really been delivered https://medium.com/@bertrand.bichat/setup-of-postmark-webhook-for-rails-5-2-app-to-know-if-an-email-has-really-been-delivered-d82ea8a121f5

 * Postmark setup for sending emails with a Rails 5.2 production app hosted on Heroku https://medium.com/@bertrand.bichat/postmark-setup-for-sending-emails-with-a-rails-5-2-production-app-hosted-on-heroku-3130bdf6108d